arnaupujol/anc_surveillance_tools/README.md

 ----------------------------

 To test the performance of the scripts, go to the `demos` directory and lunch Jupyter lab, for example by running `jupyter lab` in a Unix terminal.
+A data directory would be required containing the databases required for the analyses.
+The original data of Pujol et al. 'Detecting temporal and spatial malaria patterns from first antenatal care visits', Nature Communications 2023 can be requested by email to alfredo.mayor@isglobal.org.

 All the Jupyter notebooks should run correctly.
 As they are by default, they show the expected output of each cell run and the computational time taken for the longest runs of the scripts.
 Most of the notebooks take a few minutes to run, only one or two can take more than one hour in a normal desktop computer.
-Notice that the demos use a simulated data that does not reproduce the results of the manuscript, but this data is in the exact format used in the manuscript to properly test the performance of the software.